How to prevent employee burnout through a growth mindshiftÂ

-by Patrick Reinmoeller Published 14 March 2022 in Brain circuits • 2 min read
+by Patrick Reinmoeller Published March 14, 2022 in Brain Circuits • 2 min read

 Understanding how profitability and sustainability work together is the critical factor that will define successful businesses for the rest of this century.
 While shareholders will always want profits, your employees and customers are expressing growing demands that businesses should also work to make the world a better place.
 The good news is these ideals are not in conflict; they actually support each other.